Richard Speight Jr.

-Richard Speight Jr. (born September 4, 1969) is an American actor and director who is known for a variety of roles including CBS TV series Jericho, The Agency, and the HBO miniseries Band of Brothers.
-Speight played a recurring role, the Archangel Gabriel, originally thought to be a "Trickster" or Loki, in the WB/CW series Supernatural.
+Richard Speight Jr. is an American actor and director who is known for a variety of roles including Jericho, The Agency, both CBS TV series, and the HBO miniseries Band of Brothers.
+In the WB/CW series Supernatural, he played a recurring role, the archangel Gabriel, originally thought to be a "Trickster" or Loki, as well as Loki whose identity Gabriel took on.
 More recently, he played Dugan in the 2021 film Old Henry.

 Personal life

-Speight was raised in Nashville, Tennessee, the son of Barbara and Richard Speight Sr. He has two older sisters.
-Speight attended Montgomery Bell Academy and the USC School of Dramatic Arts (formerly the USC School of Theatre), graduating cum laude.
+Speight grew up in Nashville, the son of Barbara and Richard Speight Sr. He has two older sisters.
+He attended Montgomery Bell Academy and the USC School of Dramatic Arts (formerly the USC School of Theatre), graduating cum laude.
 While at USC, he met and befriended writer and director Stephen Chbosky.

-Speight appeared in Chbosky's senior showcase piece.
+Richard Speight appeared in Chbosky's senior showcase piece.
 Years later, the two teamed up on the CBS series Jericho which Chbosky co-created.

-In 2003, Speight married Jaci Kathryn Hays, a dot-com executive in California.
+In 2003, Speight married Jaci Kathryn Hays, a dot-com executive from California.

 Career

 Television

-Speight has starred in a variety of commercials for such brands as Got Milk?; IBM; Pepsi; and Disney.
+Speight has starred in a variety of commercials for Got Milk?; IBM; Pepsi; and Disney.
+He played Sgt.

-Speight played Sgt.
 Warren "Skip" Muck in the Golden Globe and Emmy Award-winning World War II miniseries Band of Brothers, produced for HBO by Tom Hanks and Steven Spielberg.
-Speight appeared in several television series, such as The Agency; ER; Jericho; Party of Five and JAG.
+Speight appeared in several television series including The Agency, ER, Jericho, Party of Five, and JAG.

-In 2007, he landed a recurring role on "the now longest-running sci-fi series in the history of American broadcast television" Supernatural where he played 'The Trickster/Loki' (later revealed to be the Archangel Gabriel).
+In 2007, he landed a recurring role on "the now longest-running sci-fi series in the history of American broadcast television" Supernatural where he played 'The Trickster/Loki' (later revealed to be the archangel Gabriel).
 Making a surprise return in 2018, Speight's characters returned to the screens as dual roles of Gabriel and Loki in Season 13 episode "Unfinished Business", while simultaneously directing the episode himself.
 He had a recurring role on Justified, and guest starred on shows such as Life, Memphis Beat, Longmire, CSI: Crime Scene Investigation (2014), Criminal Minds: Beyond Borders (2017).

 Film

 Speight's earlier work included a role in the film, Ernest Goes to Camp; and a regular role on the NBC Saturday morning sitcom, Running the Halls.
 He had a brief appearance in the film, Thank You for Smoking, directed and written by fellow USC alumnus Jason Reitman.
 Speight appeared in Speed 2: Cruise Control and The Last Big Attraction.
-He had a starring role in Jason Reitman's short film, In God We Trust.
-Although credited on IMDb, Speight does not appear in the film Independence Day.
+He had a starring role in Reitman's short film, In God We Trust.
+Although credited, Speight does not appear in the film Independence Day, as the footage he was filmed in was cut in the final version.

 His more recent productions include La Musica Provata, The Week (2016), Mucho Dinero, Brick Madness, Bad, Bad Men, and Death House (2016).
 Lead roles include an FBI agent in a thriller, The Evil Gene (2016), and in a feature-length comedy thriller Driven (2019).